-Equally helpful may be the benchmarks provided by the economies that over time have had the best performance regionally or globally on the time or cost of insolvency proceedings or on the recovery rate (figure 11.2).
-These benchmarks help show what is possible in improving the efficiency of insolvency proceedings.
+The benchmarks provided by the economies that over time have had the best performance regionally or globally on the time or cost of insolvency proceedings or on the recovery rate (figure 11.2) help show what is possible in improving the efficiency of insolvency proceedings.
 And changes in regional averages can show where Zambia is keeping up-and where it is falling behind.